 What Is Bipolar Depression?

-In its simplest form, bipolar depression is defined as a brain disorder causing extreme emotional highs and lows in a person.
-This disorder is a permanent, life long illness and makes it difficult for the patient to lead a 'normal' life.
+In its simplest form, bipolar depression is defined as an imbalance in brain chemistry causing extreme emotional highs and lows in a person.
+This disorder is a chronic, life long illness and untreated makes it difficult for the patient to lead a 'normal' life.
 Everyday tasks such as going to work, to school and sustaining relationships (personal and professional) can become challenging.
-While there is no known cure for the illness, medicinal and psychological treatments are available to help contain the disorder.
+While there is no known cure for this illness, proper medication along with psychotherapy can effectively manage the symptoms.

 Within the spectrum of Bipolar Depression, there are four sub-types: